lustraka/Predict_Ames_House_Prices/README.md

 ## Standout Suggestions
 *TODO (Optional):* This is where you can provide information about any standout suggestions that you have attempted.

+## Backlog of Improvements
+As the initial iteration of the Ames Housing Experiment if over, a machine learning engineer shall consider these improvements in future itearations:
++ Apply feature engineering.
+Carefully constructed features have a great potential to improve models' performance.
++ Enable deep learning with neural networks if there are more resources.
+Neural networks, when configured and trained properly, may have better performance than linear or tree-based models.
+It is at costs of explainability, though.
++ Use pipelines.
+Pipelines implement continuous integration, development, and testing to ensure consistent and quality code, that is readily available to users.
++ Use BayesianSampling in the HyperDrive tuning.
+Bayesian sampling tries to intelligently pick the next sample of hyperparameters, based on how the previous samples performed, such that the new sample improves the reported primary metric.
++ Use a PublishedPipeline, the pipeline to be submitted without the Pyton code which constructed it.
+The PublishedPipeline can be used to resubmit a pipeline with diferent parameter values and inputs and enabels "managed repeatability" in batch scoring and retraining scenarios.